E-Rule 1: Definitions

 (a) For the purposes of these E-Rules:

 (1) The term "CM/ECF" means Case Management/Electronic Case Filing.
-CM/ECF is an automated system for case management.
-The CM/ECF system enables users to file cases and documents electronically.
+CM/ECF is an automated system for case management and document filing.

 (2) The term "electronic signature" refers to an electronic symbol attached to or associated with an electronic document and executed or adopted with the intent to sign the document.
-The electronic signature shall be positioned on a document in the place where a signature would normally appear.
-To indicate the authority of the signatory, the electronic signature will typically be followed by the typed name and title of the signatory.
-The following is an example of how a document with an electronic signature will generally appear:
+An electronic signature shall be positioned on a document in the place where a signature would normally appear.
+To indicate the authority of the signatory, an electronic signature will typically consist of an "/s/" followed by the typed name and title of the signatory.
+The following is an example of how a document with an electronic signature will appear:

 /s/ John S. Doe

 In general, the "/s/" format for electronic signatures is used for CM/ECF Users' submissions; e-mail filings from self-represented parties, including informal briefs; an Appellant/Petitioner's electronic signature on Court forms; and any other relevant submission.